khalidM3/Kaybook-API/README.md

 ```

 ### Environment
-Make sure you have Node a connection to a Mongo Database
+Make sure you are running Node,js and have connection to a Mongo Database